frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 Type: table

 AI Analysis:
-This table serves as a master directory of healthcare organizations, such as hospitals, clinics, or insurance companies, storing their core contact and identification details.
-It is used to associate patient encounters with the specific facility where care was delivered and to link healthcare providers to the organizations they are affiliated with.
-The presence of a `type` and `tax_id` suggests the data is used to differentiate between various kinds of facilities for administrative, billing, and reporting functions.
+This table serves as a master directory of healthcare organizations, such as hospitals, clinics, or labs.
+It stores foundational business information for each entity, including its name, type, location, and tax identifier.
+This master list is essential for tracking where patient care is delivered and which organizations employ or are affiliated with providers.

+In business terms, this table connects patient encounters to the specific facility where they occurred.
+It also links healthcare providers to the organizations they are affiliated with, establishing a network of care locations and personnel.

+The inclusion of a `tax_id` suggests the system supports financial processes like billing or insurance claims.
+The `type` column enables the system to differentiate between various kinds of facilities (e.g., hospitals vs. private clinics), which is crucial for reporting and operational management within a healthcare network.

 Relationships:
 and is referenced by encounter, referenced by provider_organization.